Discordi0/Practice/HBT/Sherlock/BFT.md

 A:

+Parse the file and open it with Timeline Explorer

 Q2: Examine the Zone Identifier contents for the initially downloaded ZIP file.
 This field reveals the HostUrl from where the file was downloaded, serving as a valuable Indicator of Compromise (IOC) in our investigation/analysis.
 What is the full Host URL from where this ZIP file was downloaded?

 A: